marknelsonengineer/DTMF_Decoder/ARCHITECTURE.md

       return until all of the threads have stopped
     - #goertzel_Stop is called _after_ ending the audio capture
       thread in #audioStop
-    - Call #goertzel_Cleanup to close out the resources it created
+    - Call #goertzel_Release to cleanup the resources it created

 ### Macros & Functions Supporting Shutdown